A Framework for Inherently Interpretable Optimization Models: Model Discussion

 \subsection{Mixed-Integer Programming Formulation for Decision Trees}

-We first introduce a mixed-integer programming formulation for the problem of minimizing $F_{\pmb{p}}(a)$ when we restrict the explanatory rule to the form of a univariate, binary decision tree of fixed depth.
+We first introduce a mixed-integer programming formulation for the problem of minimizing $F_{\pmb{p}}(a)$ when we restrict the \DR to the form of a univariate, binary decision tree of fixed depth.
 The application of such a tree can be seen as a series of yes/no queries, to reach a leaf that corresponds to a solution.
 Let $Q\in \mathbb{N}$ be the number of queries, called \textit{splits}, and thus $K=2^Q$ is the number of leaves of the decision tree.
 The $k$-th leaf is associated with solution $\pmb{x}^k\in\mathcal{X}$.
+Note that we do not demand that these solutions have to be different.
+This might result in an implicit downsizing of the tree in case these are neighboring leaves as then the final split (of this branch) can be left out as it results in the same solution anyway.

-To ensure comprehensible rules, we let the split at each level $q$ of the decision tree be the same in each subtree and furthermore only a single entry of the cost scenario vector $\pmb{c}_j \in \mathbb{R}^n$ of the materialized scenario $j\in [N]$ is queried and compared to a threshold value $b^q\in \mathbb{R}$.
+To ensure comprehensible rules, we let the split at each level $q$ of the decision tree be the same in each subtree.
+Additionally, only a single entry of the cost scenario vector $\pmb{c}_j \in \mathbb{R}^n$ of the materialized scenario $j\in [N]$ is queried and compared to a threshold value $b^q\in \mathbb{R}$.
 Binary variables $\pvar_i^q$ indicate whether entry $i$ of the cost vector is queried in split $q$ of the decision tree.
 Let $a_j^k$ be the indicator whether in scenario $j\in[N]$ the traversal of the decision tree reaches leaf $k \in [K]$.

 Each leaf can be described via a binary representation of the split outcomes.
-To this end let $S_q\subseteq[K]$ contain the leaves $k$ where in binary representation of $k-1$, the $q$th digit is 1, e.g. for $Q=2$ splits and $K=4$ leaves, we have $S_1 = \{2, 3\}$ and $S_2 = \{1, 3\}$ using the binary representation as shown in Table~\ref{Tab::BinaryRep}.
+To this end let $S_q\subseteq[K]$ contain the leaves $k$ where in binary representation of $k-1$, the $q$th digit is 1.
+For example with $Q=2$ splits and $K=4$ leaves, we have $S_1 = \{2, 3\}$ and $S_2 = \{1, 3\}$ using the binary representation as shown in Table~\ref{Tab::BinaryRep}.